Brian Estridge: Biography

 Brian Estridge was born and raised in Kershaw, South Carolina.
-At the age of 14 Estridge walked in and auditioned for a newspaper radio ad.
-After a cold reading he was hired for the job.
-At the same time they hired him to call local high school sports, allowing him to call the 2A South Carolina state girls basketball championship game that year.
+His career in broadcasting began at the age of 14 on WKSC-AM in Kersha.
+His first play-by-play experience came that same year with the broadcast of the 2A South Carolina state girls basketball championship game.
+He would also work for WLCM/WPAJ in Lancaster SC and WAZS radio in Summerville SC during his High School years, while also playing football for legendary Head Coach John McKissick and the Summerville Green Wave.

 After graduating high school Estridge attended Appalachian State University where he majored in political science.
 After graduating college Estridge was hired by Appalachian State to call football and men's basketball.
-A few years later he was hired to be the voice of the Miami RedHawks.
-In 1998 TCU's athletic director Eric Hyman contacted Estridge and hired him to be the voice of the Horned Frogs.
-While acting as the voice of TCU, Estridge has won multiple Texas Sports broadcaster of the year awards.
+He was the Voice of the Mountainers from 1991-1996 and is credited with the creation of the award winning Appalachian Sports Network.
+In additon to the Appalachain Sports Network, he developed and hosted the Appalachian TV Coaches Shows featuring Jerry Moore and Tom Apke.
+He was the voice of the Miami RedHawks working with coaches Randy Walker and Charlie Coles 1996-1998.
+In 1998 TCU's athletic director Eric Hyman brought him to Fort Worth to be the voice of the Horned Frogs.
+As the voice of TCU, Estridge has won 14 Texas AP Play-by Play awards.

-In 2001 ESPN Radio began a Dallas affiliate.
-Estridge was hired to host the mid-day show with Newy Scruggs while maintaining his duties with TCU.
-Estridge was later moved to the mid-afternoon slot where he would host with Randy Galloway.
-Estridge remained with Galloway until he was hired by WBAP to co-host their morning show in 2009.
-Since joining the morning show, Estridge has been credited with saving a life due to a discussion Hal Jay and he had on the symptoms of heart attacks.
+In 2001 ESPN Radio hired Estridge as one of their first hosts on the new mid-day show with Newy Scruggs while maintaining his duties with TCU.
+Estridge was moved to the afternoon slot where he would host with Randy Galloway.
+Estridge remained with Galloway until he was hired by WBAP to co-host their morning show in 2009 a show he would remain on until his retirement from daily radio in 2022.

-Estridge resides in Colleyville, Texas with his wife Becky and has two children.
+Estridge resides in Fort Worth with his wife Becky and has two children.